sysown/proxysql/doc/mirroring.md

 ```

 Rule with `rule_id=10` was a match according to `hits` in `stats_mysql_query_rules`.
-Why the query wasn't rewritten than? the error log has this information:
+Why the query wasn't rewritten than?
+The error log has this information:
 ```
 re2/re2.cc:881: invalid rewrite pattern: SELECT DISTINCT c FROM sbtest\1 WHERE id = \3 \+ \4 ORDER BY c
 ```